SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/TheBasics.md

-This makes integers suitable for counting and other calculations where all of your numbers are exact --- think of operations like finding the longest line in a text file or adding up prices on a receipt.
+This makes integers suitable for counting and other calculations where all of your numbers are exact --- think of operations like finding the longest line in a text file, applying a score multiplier in a game, or adding up prices on a receipt.
-XXX fixed-point math

 ### Integer Bounds